bahoz-ali/portfolio/README.md

 # Portfolio

-> this project about simple portfolio.
+> This project is about simple portfolio.

 ## Built With

-- just Html and Css
+- just HTML and CSS

-## Live Demo (if available)

--sorry, its not available yet

 ## Getting Started